Free Economy Shipping Orders $50+

 If you are an outdoorsman, this is a great mix to have with you on hikes and camping.
 Not only will they defend you, they will stay with you eagerly.
 Hounds and some other breeds like to wander away, but the Labrabull will be happiest at your side.

-In fact, he’ll be happiest right next to you in everything that you do for the rest of his life.
+In fact, they'll be happiest right next to you in everything that you do for the rest of his life.
 He’ll always be at your beck and call, waiting to be needed by you and joyful to be of service.
-You can expect, barring any health issues getting in the way, for him to be by your side for roughly 12 years too.
+You can expect, barring any health issues getting in the way, for them to be by your side for roughly 12 years too.

 The Pitbull Lab Mix: What To Expect